Jeff Hardy

-Hardy has had great success in his singles career, capturing his first of six world championships, the WWE Championship in 2008 and going on to hold WWE's World Heavyweight Championship twice and the TNA World Heavyweight Championship three times.
+Hardy had great success in his singles career, capturing his first of six world championships, the WWE Championship, in 2008, and going on to hold WWE's World Heavyweight Championship twice and the TNA World Heavyweight Championship three times.
 Within WWF/WWE, he has also won the Intercontinental Championship five times, the Hardcore Championship three times and the European, Light Heavyweight, and United States Championships once each.
 Having won the required championships, he is the 18th Triple Crown Champion and 9th Grand Slam Champion in WWE history (one of five men to complete both WWE Grand Slam formats, and one of two to win all original Grand Slam titles).
 He has headlined numerous pay-per-view events for WWE and TNA, including TNA's flagship event, Bound for Glory, on two occasions.
 Readers of Pro Wrestling Illustrated named him "Most Popular Wrestler of the Year" on two occasions.

-Hardy is involved in motocross, music, painting and other artistic endeavors.
+Outside of professional wrestling, Hardy is involved in motocross, as well as artistic endeavors, particularly music and painting.
 He is currently a member of the band PeroxWhy?Gen, with whom he tours and has released three studio albums and four extended plays.
 In 2003, Hardy, along with his brother Matt, co-wrote an autobiographical book of memoirs titled The Hardy Boyz.
 Their book was a New York Times Best Seller.

 Early life

 Jeff Nero Hardy is the son of Gilbert and Ruby Moore Hardy, and the younger brother of Matt Hardy.
-Their mother died of brain cancer in 1987, when Jeff Hardy was nine.
+Their mother died of brain cancer in 1987, when Jeff Hardy was ten.